littlebizzy/slickstack/README.md

 ## Installation

 Because it’s written purely in [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) (Unix shell), SlickStack [SS] has no dependencies and works on any Ubuntu Linux machine.
-Unlike heavier provisioning tools like EasyEngine or Ansible, there is no third party language required such as Python, meaning a lighter and simpler approach to launching WordPress servers.
+Unlike heavier provisioning tools like EasyEngine or Ansible, there is no third party languages required such as Python, meaning a lighter and simpler approach to launching WordPress servers.

+1. Create the `/var/www/` directory (Nginx will re-create it, but not overwrite the contents).

+`sudo mkdir /var/www && sudo chown root:root /var/www && sudo chmod 755 /var/www`

-First, create an [ss-config](https://github.com/littlebizzy/slickstack/blob/master/ss-config.txt) file in the `/var/www/` directory with desired variables.
+2. Create an [ss-config](https://github.com/littlebizzy/slickstack/blob/master/ss-config.txt) file in the `/var/www/` directory with desired variables.

-Then, install SlickStack [SS] with the below command:
+3. Complete SlickStack [SS] installation with the below command:

 `sudo wget mirrors.slickstack.io/ss-check && sudo bash ss-check && sudo bash ss-install`